Donate Newsletter

 After the Holocaust, the international community adopted a legal definition of the crime of ‘genocide’.
 They wanted to make sure that never again would the crimes of the Holocaust be allowed to happen.

 However, in the years following the Holocaust, genocide has continued to be carried out.
-On Holocaust Memorial Day we remember the 6 million Jews murdered during the Holocaust, alongside the millions of other people killed under Nazi persecution of other groups and during more recent genocides in CambodiaRwandaBosnia and Darfur, and the Yazidi genocide.
+On Holocaust Memorial Day we remember the six million Jews murdered during the Holocaust, alongside the millions of other people killed under Nazi persecution of other groups and where persecution led in CambodiaRwandaBosnia and Darfur.

-Click on the links below to learn about what happened during the Holocaust, Nazi persecution of other groups and more recent genocides:
+Click on the links below to learn about what happened during the Holocaust, Nazi persecution of other groups and the genocides in CambodiaRwandaBosnia and Darfur: